aadehamid/nbdev/README.md

 Please, read the document!
 Added by Hamid Adesokan!

+Second Git course.
+DELETE all of this junks.

 ## Copyright

 Copyright 2019 onwards, fast.ai, Inc. Licensed under the Apache License, Version 2.0 (the "License"); you may not use this project's files except in compliance with the License.
 A copy of the License is provided in the LICENSE file in this repository.